Heart of Wales Line Trail

 Heart of Wales Line Trail is a long distance footpath, running 229 kilometres / 142 miles from Craven Arms to Llanelli.
-It was opened in 2019 following four years of planning.
+It was opened on the 28th of March 2019 following four years of planning.
 The trail marker is a stylized image of a train crossing the Cynghordy Viaduct.

 The route

 The trail links nearly all of the stations of the Heart of Wales Line allowing for easy car-free access.
 Places on the route include Knighton, Builth Wells, Llandovery and Millennium Coastal Park.

+In 2023 a charitable incorporated organisation called "The Friends of the Heart of Wales Line Trail" was formed to help promote and support the trail.
+In May 2024 the organisation released a bilingual website that maps out stations along the trail.